 - Ventricular premature beats

-Premature ventricular contractions often cause no symptoms.
-But you may feel an odd sensation in your chest, such as:
+Premature ventricular contractions often cause few or no symptoms.
+But the extra beats can cause unusual sensations in the chest, such as:

 - Pounding or jumping

 - Skipped beats or missed beats

 If you feel fluttering, pounding or a sensation of skipped heartbeats in your chest, talk to your health care provider.
 A health care provider can determine if the sensations are due to a heart condition or other health concern.
 Similar signs and symptoms can be caused by many other conditions such as anxiety, low red blood cell count (anemia), overactive thyroid (hyperthyroidism) and infections.